Sample Television Spot (custom spots available free upon request):

 The New York-based quartet performs a diverse mix of The Floyd's extensive 16-album repertoire, complete with faithful renditions of popular hits as well as obscure gems.
 With stellar musicianship and passionate delivery, The Machine explores collective improvisation rivaling that of an early 1970's Pink Floyd.
 Their use of expanded theatrical elements and elaborate stage displays and lighting continues in the spirit of the later Floyd of the 1980's.
 The band is also known for recreating entire albums as a part of their show, accepting requests from fans, and for taking an A to Z approach in which one song is played for every letter of the alphabet.
 Special shows include lasers by the same company that provides classic Pink Floyd laser effects for Roger Waters and David Gilmour tours.

-The members of The Machine include founding members Joe Pascarell (guitar, vocals) and Tahrah Cohen (drums), and long time band mates Stephen Bard (bass, vocals) and Scott Chasolen (keys, vocals).
+The members of The Machine include founding members Joe Pascarell (guitar, vocals) and Tahrah Cohen (drums), long time band mate Scott Chasolen (keys, vocals) and the newest band member, Dylan Kelehan (bass, vocals).

 "They duplicate the sound and hits of Pink Floyd with chilling accuracy, and they play for a hell of a long time."